Using Storybook with RedwoodJS - Lunchdev

 Yeah.
 Okay, so.
 So what you said, what am I missing right now, Rob?

-00:16:56 - Anthony Campolo
+00:16:56 - Rob Cameron

 00:17:05 - Anthony Campolo

 Yeah, yeah, line seven, right?
 Yeah.
 Oh, that's right.
 So this is what I'm missing right here.
 Okay.
 Yeah.
 So I only grabbed this bottom part here.
 Yeah.
-So we have to actually start it off, letting it know that summary is set to false and that also it has the prop at All.
+So we have to actually start it off, letting it know that summary is set to false and that it also has the prop at all.

 00:17:24 - Anthony Campolo